Vorpalv2/Stock_Market_scrapper-for-NSE-and-BSE/readme.md

+--##--
-two directories by the name of images and PDF are needed to store the files in respectively.
+two directories by the name of images and PDF are needed to store the files in respectively. ==> In the process of replacing this with a custom function call which detects and automatically creates the directory based on if user has the directory already in or not.

+--##--
 Documentation for different files and how to run the software

 scrapper.js --> Documentation